• Customer Stories

 Hands-on experience with customers has shown me how taking advantage of globally ubiquitous, on-demand interconnectivity can help businesses swiftly expand their regional and global footprints.
 This leaves them better positioned to compete and win in the digital era.

-The key to this approach is having data centres that can become interconnection nodes for businesses as they grow.
-Rather than building their own interconnections, companies can use reliable, secure ‘interconnection centres’ or common platforms that are shared among ecosystems of NSPs, CSPs and supply chain partners.
+The key to this approach is having data centers that can become interconnection nodes for businesses as they grow.
+Rather than building their own interconnections, companies can use reliable, secure ‘interconnection centers’ or common platforms that are shared among ecosystems of NSPs, CSPs and supply chain partners.

-At the same time, these data centres connect enterprises with best-of-breed Information-as-a-Service, Platform-as-a-Service and Software-as-a-Service offerings to enhance the performance of their digital supply chains – wherever in the world those are located.
+At the same time, these data centers connect enterprises with best-of-breed Information-as-a-Service, Platform-as-a-Service and Software-as-a-Service offerings to enhance the performance of their digital supply chains – wherever in the world those are located.

 Digital Realty’s sophisticated data centres across the world and specifically in Singapore, Hong Kong, Australia and Japan for Asia Pacific, deliver this capability.
 Interconnected via dark fibre that leverages the existing Digital Realty ecosystem, they bring together carrier-neutral connectivity with a wide range of telecommunications providers, services providers and business partners in an open cross-connect model.

-Digital Realty is also one of the founding committee members of Digital Centre 2020.
-Supported by 7 industry leaders, including Cloud Service Providers, Internet Exchanges & SIs, DC2020's goal is to redefine the Data Centre for the Fourth Industrial Revolution.
-Providing expert discussion, insight and knowledge through the open sharing of best practices on data centre transformation.
+Digital Realty is also one of the founding committee members of Digital Center 2020.
+Supported by 7 industry leaders, including Cloud Service Providers, Internet Exchanges & SIs, DC2020's goal is to redefine the Data Center for the Fourth Industrial Revolution.
+Providing expert discussion, insight and knowledge through the open sharing of best practices on data center transformation.
 Everything from realising ROI from legacy IT and hybrid cloud migrations, to bypassing the public internet and providing secure, fast and seamless services to partners and customers.
-Learn more about DC2020.